 A Cuban Tourist Card and a Cuban Visa are different documents.
 Only a few African and Middle Eastern countries need a Cuban Visa instead of just a Tourist Card.
 If you’re coming from America, Australia, New Zealand or Europe but you will need a Cuban Tourist Card.
 However, Cuba Tourist Card is often referred to as a visa.

-The Cuban Tourist Card enables travelers to visit the country of Cuba for tourism purposes
+For non-US citizens, the Cuban Tourist Card enables travelers to visit the country of Cuba for tourism purposes For US citizens, the Cuban Tourist Card enables travelers to visit Cuba under one of the 12 OFAC-approved reasons.

 Albania, Andorra, Australia, Austria, Belgium, Bulgaria, Canada, Croatia, Cyprus, Czech Republic, Denmark, Estonia, Faroe Islands, Fiji, Finland, France, Germany, Gibraltar, Greece, Greenland, Hungary, Iceland, Ireland, Italy, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, Mexico, Moldova, Monaco, Netherlands, New Zealand, Norway, Poland, Portugal, Romania, Russia, San Marino, Slovakia, Slovenia, Spain, Sweden, Switzerland, Turkey, Ukraine, United Kingdom, United States, Vatican City.

-The Tourist Card can be extended for an extra 30 days while you are in Cuba (90 for Canadian citizens).
-The maximum stay is 2 months, except for Canadian passport holders that can stay for 6 months.
+The Tourist Card can be extended for an extra 90 days while you are in Cuba.
+The maximum stay is therefore 180 days for all nationalities.

 Let’s say your itinerary is USA – Panama – Cuba.
-In this case you will need a green card to enter Cuba since the last leg of your flight is via a non-US airport
+If you are a US citizen, you will require a Pink Cuba Tourist Card.
+If you are a non-US citizen, you will need a green card to enter Cuba since the last leg of your flight is via a non-US airport.

 We value the time and effort it takes to plan your trip, so we try to make the process of getting your documents as simple as possible.
 That’s why we ship empty Cuba Tourist Cards with instructions on how to complete them.
 That way you can easily complete them once you have the cards